Do You Need a Shed Permit? Complete Guide

 These projects are typically exempt from permit requirements:

-- Shed with no electrical, plumbing, or permanent foundation
+- No electrical, plumbing, or mechanical systems

 Exemptions vary by city.
 Always check your local requirements.